 Can a private lender change the interest rate during a workout without triggering new usury rules?

-Some states treat a material rate change as a new origination, which subjects the modified loan to current usury ceilings and potentially new licensing requirements.
+State usury law governs this directly — some states treat a material rate change as a new origination, which subjects the modified loan to current usury ceilings and new licensing requirements.
 Others allow rate adjustments within the original loan’s framework.
-State usury law governs this question — consult current state law and a qualified attorney before proposing modified rate terms.
+Consult current state law and a qualified attorney before proposing modified rate terms.

 What happens to escrow funds when a borrower enters a forbearance agreement?